GoogleCloudPlatform/cloud-opensource-java/library-best-practices/README.md

 Java libraries with fewer dependency conflicts and other kinds of problems.
 The list is open-ended, so new ones may be added from time to time.

+- [Glossary](glossary.md): Terms used in the best practices, and other places in cloud-opensource-java.

 - [JLBP-1](JLBP-1.md): Minimize dependencies
 - [JLBP-2](JLBP-2.md): Minimize API surface
 - [JLBP-3](JLBP-3.md): Use Semantic versioning